gskapka/ethereum-receipt-proof-maker/README.md

 &nbsp;

+### :black_nib: Notes

+__❍__ The current memory database usage is pure in that we clone the db and return the new, updated copy back to state.
+Efficiency sacrificed for immutability.
+Depending on performance of final tool (whose bottleneck is guaranteed to be the fetching of the potentially many receipts for the transactions in a block from the RPC endpoint) this will be changed.

+***

+&nbsp;

 ### :clipboard: To-Do

  - [x] Allow configurable endpoint.
  - [x] Have flag to suppress logging.
  - [x] Have timeout error on reqwests.
  - [ ] Spinners for when it's doing the bits that take a while...?
+ - [ ] Benchmark it and maybe don't clone the db per above note?